-GED 700 Communications and Public Relations
+GED 700 Communications and Public Relations:

-This course will help current and future school administrators understand and develop the skills required for effective communication with their various constituencies within and outside of the school community.
+This course will help current and future organizational leaders understand and develop the skills required for effective communication with their various constituencies within the and outside of their organization.
 Participants will be able to develop effective communication plans and protocols.
 Various communication modalities will be analyzed including written, oral and electronic.
 Audience concerns and identification will be emphasized.
-The effective use of web based communication, newsletters, correspondence with parents and emergency notification protocols will be discussed.
-Students will gain practical experience as they develop communication plans and samples for their district that are shared and critiqued by the class.
+The effective use of web based communication, newsletters, correspondence, and emergency notification protocols will be discussed.
+Students will gain practical experience as they develop communication plans and samples for their organizations that are shared and critiqued by the class.

-GED 710 Conflict Resolution
+GED 710 Conflict Management

-This course will examine and build the skills of conflict resolution for a school or district level leader.
-Students will develop the ability to interpret, analyze, and evaluate ideas and arguments related to conflict, which is inherent in organizations.
-The issues that will be examined centered ethical practices in a school district.
-Students will discuss and provide analyses of case studies and provide rationale, which is congruent with current thought and practice in the field.
+This course will examine and build the skills of conflict management for an organizational leader.
+Students will develop the ability to interpret, analyze, and evaluate ideas and arguments related to conflict which is inherent in organizations.
+The issues that will be examined centered ethical practices in an organization.

+Students will discuss and provide analyses of case studies and provide rationale which is congruent with current thought and practice in the field.